Jack Catterall boxing

 Draws 0

-Important: That single loss on his record is the highly disputed 2022 split decision to Josh Taylor.
-In the court of public opinion, and now with the official rematch win, most boxing experts consider that first fight a moral victory for Catterall.
-This context is essential when evaluating his career.
+The single loss on his record is the widely disputed 2022 split decision against Josh Taylor.
+In the eyes of many fans and experts, and now officially with the rematch win — that first fight is considered a moral victory for Catterall.
+This context is vital when assessing his career achievements.

 Reigning as Champion: What’s Next for Jack Catterall?

-Vindication against Taylor was only the beginning.
-With the rivalry settled, Catterall set his sights firmly on world title gold.
-In November 2025, he faced a tough battle against then-champion Subriel Matias for the IBF Super Lightweight title.
-In a hard-fought contest in Manchester, Catterall produced another career-best performance, using his superior boxing skills to win a points decision and finally become a world champion.
+The hard-won vindication against Josh Taylor was merely a stepping stone for Jack Catterall.
+With that rivalry settled, his sights were firmly set on securing world championship gold.
+In November 2025, Catterall faced a formidable challenge against then-champion Subriel Matias for the IBF Super Lightweight title.
+As reported by Rolling Out, Catterall delivered a ‘devastating 11th-round KO’ in a previous bout, showcasing his championship potential.
+In a subsequent hard-fought contest in Manchester, Catterall once again produced a career-defining performance, utilizing his superior boxing acumen to secure a points decision and finally claim a world title.

 D